 Hopefully you read my last post all about finding budget-friendly things to do around Boston.
 Well, now it’s time to eat!
 Some of the places mentioned before include restaurants, but those known more for their locations than their food – Top of the Hub and Cheers.
-Here I’m going to focus more on what to eat and drink.
+Here I’m going to focus more on where to eat and drink in Boston.

 Faneuil Hall & Quincy Market

 Quincy Market is jam-packed with restaurants, so go and have a field day!
 You have so many options, it will be hard to choose just one.
 You might need to make a few trips there.

 Union Oyster House